-Mount girls leave The School ready to take on the world.
-Through our belief in women and our special ethos, they have an understanding of global issues, they develop an awareness of and a confidence, in their place in world.
+Mount pupils leave us ready to take on the world.
+Through our belief in women and our special ethos, they have an understanding of global issues and they develop an awareness of and a confidence, in their place in world.

-Girls from The Mount have gone on to achieve great success in a diverse variety of fields; Doctors, Engineers, Authors, Astrophysicists, Actresses Teachers, to name but a few.
+Women from The Mount have gone on to achieve great success in a diverse variety of fields; Doctors, Engineers, Lawyers, Business entrepreneurs, Broadcasters, Authors, Astrophysicists, Actresses and Teachers, to name but a few.

 Mount Old Scholars include:

 - Dame Jocelyn Bell Burnell, astrophysicist

 - Kate Bellingham BBC technology presenter and engineer

 - Laura Busson, BBC Radio 2 Commissioning Executive and former Radio 1 Producer

 - Dame A. S. Byatt, author

 - Audrey Evans, paediatric oncologist, co-founder of Ronald MacDonald House